marianmeres/alert-confirm-prompt/README.md

     // initial value for prompt
     value?: any;

-    // if you need to destinguish cancel and/or escape, use these handlers: onCancel?: Function;
+    // if you need to distinguish cancel and/or escape, use these handlers: onCancel?: Function;
     onEscape?: Function;
 }